abeering/autoglitch/README.md

 autoglitch
 ==========

-an animator and basic wrapper for [glitch canvas](https://github.com/snorpey/glitch-canvas)
+an animator and basic wrapper for [glitch-canvas](https://github.com/snorpey/glitch-canvas)

+check out the example here: http://abeering.github.io/autoglitch/

-I love glitch aesthetic and I can across @snorpey's [glitch canvas](https://github.com/snorpey/glitch-canvas) library which glitches images by interpreting them through canvas as jpegs and futzing with the bytes.
+I love glitch aesthetic and I can across @snorpey's [glitch-canvas](https://github.com/snorpey/glitch-canvas) library which glitches images by interpreting them through canvas as jpegs and futzing with the bytes.

 autoglitch is a library which both dynamically animates the glitch using client-machine randomness (which is so much cooler than a gif) and also allows for easy and direct replacement of images on pages by simple adding the `autoglitch` class.